EulerEger/eger-journey/README.md

+# Journey

 This is my Hugo blog where I will be posting some projects and articles.
-In the meanwhile, it is under construction and being tested.
+In the meantime, it is under construction and being tested.